 • Wool: Wool is harvested from lambs and sheep.
 The natural fiber has a crimped shape that adds ample loft and airflow to a pillow.
 Wool acts as natural insulation, so it pulls heat and moisture away in warmer climates and retains heat in colder areas.
 A wool pillow is best for those who want year-round temperature regulation.

 • Down Alternative: Down alternative is often made with polyester or synthetic fibers that imitate the feel of down.
 This offers a vegan alternative to down, which is made with the down feathers of geese or ducks.
 Down alternative fill is less likely to retain heat than down.
-It is also more affordable.
+It’s also more affordable.

 Cover Materials